Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: RELATED WORK

-It should be noted that the intrinsic personality of real humans is not immutable.
-In the field of psychology, researchers believe that personality is continuously influenced and changed by external factors\cite{kampmann_feedback_2012}.
-In existing discussions on research involving embodied agents, we rarely find studies that detail the process of such human-like intrinsic personality evolution or studies on how intrinsic personality evolution affects an agent's extrinsic behavior.
+The intrinsic personality of real humans is not immutable.
+In psychology, researchers believe that personality is continuously influenced and changed by external factors\cite{kampmann_feedback_2012}.
+In existing discussions on research involving embodied agents, we rarely find studies detailing the process of such human-like intrinsic personality evolution or how intrinsic personality evolution affects an agent's extrinsic behavior.